 Power from the grid will be used, if at the end of the day the cycle has not yet been completed.
 Put differently: power from the grid will be used when there has not been enough PV power available to complete the maintenance charge.

-PV Reduction (of een betere naam, misschien gewoon frequency shift) (hub-2 only)
+1.4 PV Reduction / Frequency shift (hub-2 only)

 In inverter mode with increased AC output frequency to reduce PV power.
-Deze state overlapt natuurlijk met prevent feedback, ik zou prevent feedback voorrang geven.